Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

 We test our model with various CLIP visual encoders on ImageNet and the number of shots is set to 16.
 We adopt ResNet~\cite{he2016deep} and ViT~\cite{dosovitskiy2020image} for comparison.
-As Table \ref{clipChange} shows, ours can gain significant improvement with various CLIP visual encoders.
+As Table \ref{clipChange} shows, our Ensemble Method can gain significant improvement with various CLIP visual encoders.